 If the parents of a child were not married to each other when the child was born, the mother automatically has parental responsibility; however, the father only has parental responsibility from 1st December 2003 and by jointly registering the birth of the child with the mother.
 He can, however, subsequently acquire parental responsibility by various legal means.
-[SCHOOL] must act in accordance with the law with respect to parental responsibility, and the school's duties and processes are clearly outlined in our "Separated Parents Policy".
+St

-6.13 Photography and Images
+6.14 Photography and Images